Do I Have A Case

 What is Fraud?

 DOJ pursues a wide variety of fraud cases, including:

-- Medicare/Medicaid Fraud: The largest area of fraud, and experts estimate that 10 percent of all bills are inflated or improper.
+- Medicare/Medicaid Fraud: The largest area of fraud, Hesch and other experts estimate that 10 percent of all bills are inflated or improper.
 Examples include charging for tests, services or supplies not actually provided or needed and billing for routine supplies and/or unallowable or unreasonable costs of goods or services.